August 29, 2020

 When you get to Espanola, take a right on the paved road.
 After about 1/4 mile the asphalt paving ends and the road turns into brick.
 It is brick for the next 9 miles all the way north to County Road 204.

 It's a rough ride best made on a 4 wheel drive vehicle or a solid pickup truck.
 It's only 9 feet wide, so if you meet another vehicle one of you will have to pull off the road for a bit.

-I have driven it in my 2009 Toyota Corolla, but very slowly.
+I have driven it in both my Toyota Corolla and Honda HRV, but very slowly.